-As we have noted in our prior reports, we kept our focus on three broad categories at company level: great companies (in many cases world leaders) that just happen to be domiciled in Europe; regional European champions in sectors like IT; and attractively-valued global thematic beneficiaries (e.g. companies helping to facilitate the move towards cleaner energy or those helping to improve efficiency through the development of new technologies).
+Investors in the Fund who have invested for a number of years are likely to be familiar with our investment approach but, for those who are not familiar with how we invest, we kept our focus on three broad categories at the company level: stock market listed entities that we regard to be great companies (in many cases genuine world leaders or globally revered brands) that just happen to be domiciled in Europe; regional European 'champions' in sectors like IT; and attractively-valued global thematic beneficiaries with long-term structural growth potential.

-Long-term investors in the Fund will be aware that we run a relatively focused, high-conviction and low turnover portfolio of typically around 30 holdings; we did not deviate from that approach during the year.
-However, we did make some security-level changes over the year, exiting our position in AP Moller-Maersk.
-We also exited our holding of EuroAPI, the producer and developer of active pharmaceutical ingredients ('API's').
+Our investment approach is to run a relatively focused, high-conviction and low turnover portfolio of typically around 30 holdings; we did not deviate from that approach during the year.
+Nonetheless, there were some changes at the portfolio level, which we discuss below.